Police officer injured while dealing with fleeing driver incident in Huntly

 Many locals have taken to social media to talk about a police chase, in which a car led police around the streets on the eastern side of town.

-One resident believed it must have been going up to 90km down Russell St, while others saw and heard it on Rosser St and East Mine Rd.
+One resident believed it must have been going up to 90kmh down Russell St, while others saw and heard it on Rosser St and East Mine Rd.

 Read More